Guidance on the Safety Assurance of Autonomous Systems in Complex Environments (SACE): Overview of SACE

 An operating scenario of an AS represents a particular set of actions and events that the AS may undertake in a defined environment situation.
 We adopt the characterisation used in \cite{de2020ontology} as a description of the AS, its activities and/or goals, its static environment, and its dynamic environment.

 \begin{note} The following distinction is often made between ``scenes'' and ``scenarios'' \cite{ulbrich2015defining}: \begin{itemize} \item A scene describes a snapshot of the environment including the scenery and dynamic elements, as well as all actors’ and observers’ self-representations, and the relationships among those entities.
-Scene descriptions will inevitably be incomplete and vary from one or several observers’ points of view. \item A scenario describes the temporal development between several scenes in a sequence.
+Scenes are sometimes also called ``situations''. \item A scenario describes the temporal development between several scenes in a sequence.
 Every scenario starts with an initial scene, and the temporal development is characterised by a set of actions and events. \end{itemize} \end{note}

 \begin{example} An example of a scene could be a typical office environment, with office furniture, artificial lighting, and an autonomous robot in a corridor that is also used by human staff members.
 A scenario could develop where an autonomous robot and a human are approaching a right-angle in a corridor from opposite directions. \end{example}